 James Dodd joined Viasat in March 2020 as President, Global Mobile Solutions.
+In December 2020, he assumed his current position as Senior Vice President and President, Global Enterprise & Mobility.
 Prior to joining Viasat, Mr. Dodd held a number of senior-level aviation management and engineering roles at Boeing, focused on complex Department of Defense and international contracted programs, overseeing strategic planning, execution, engineering and business development.
 Mr. Dodd was retired from October 2016 to February 2020, and at Boeing served as Vice President and Program Manager - Mobility, Surveillance and Engagement from 2015 to September 2016, Vice President and Program Manager - Weapons and Missile Systems from 2013 to 2014, and Vice President and Program Manager - Phantom Works, Advanced Boeing Military Aircraft from 2011 to 2012.
 Mr. Dodd earned an M.B.A. degree from Seattle University and a B.S. degree in Physics from Arkansas State University.